Phone : 561-297-3083

-PhD, University of Chicago, Department of Cinema and Media Studies, 2018
+PhD, University of Chicago, Department of Cinema & Media Studies, 2018

 BFA, Film Conservatory, State University of New York at Purchase College, 2010